AllenSWDB/allenswdb.github.io/databook/physiology/ephys/visual-coding/vcnp-lfp.md

 plt.show()
 ```

-This signal contains compononts of multiple frequencies.
+This signal contains components of multiple frequencies.
 We can isolate a
 frequency band of interest by filtering.
 To do this we'll want to convert our
 data into standard numpy arrays for easier processing using the DataArray
 object's `values` property.